Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Quickstart

-This guide uses the docker-compose example from the iron-proxy repo.
-By the end you’ll have a running proxy that allowlists specific hosts, blocks everything else, and swaps proxy tokens for real secrets.
+Run iron-proxy locally with Docker Compose.
+By the end, you have a running proxy that allowlists specific hosts, blocks everything else, and swaps proxy tokens for real secrets.
+The setup uses the docker-compose example from the iron-proxy repo.

 Prerequisites